uxlfoundation/oneAPI-spec/source/elements/dpcpp/source/index.rst

 .. _onedpcpp-section:

 =========================
-|dpcpp_full_name| (DPC++)
+DPC++ |dpcpp_version|
 =========================

 Overview
 --------

-DPC++ is the direct programming language and associated direct programming APIs of oneAPI.
+|dpcpp_full_name_| (DPC++) is the direct programming language and
+associated direct programming APIs of oneAPI.
 It provides the features needed to define data parallel functions and to launch them on devices.
 The language is comprised of the following components:

 - C++.
 Every DPC++ program is also a C++ program.
 A compliant DPC++ implementation must support the C++17 Core Language